varunjain213/calculate-cost/README.md

 # calculate-cost
-Solution to question asked in Gautham's interview
+Solution to an interview question.